Renée Watson Scholarship

 The Renée Watson Scholarship annually supports a week-long independent writing retreat for a Black woman writer.
 Get more information about the scholarship process and apply here.

 Renée Watson is a #1 New York Times bestselling author, educator, and community activist.
+Her books have sold over one million copies.
 Her young adult novel, Piecing Me Together (Bloomsbury, 2017) received a Coretta Scott King Award and Newbery Honor.
 Her children’s picture books and novels for teens have received several awards and international recognition.
 She has given readings and lectures at many renown places including the United Nations, the Library of Congress, and the U.S. Embassy in Japan and New Zealand.
 Her poetry and fiction centers around the experiences of Black girls and women, and explores themes of home, identity, and the intersections of race, class, and gender.

 One of Renée’s passions is using the arts to help youth cope with trauma and discuss social issues.
 Her picture book, A Place Where Hurricanes Happen is based on poetry workshops she facilitated with children in New Orleans in the wake of Hurricane Katrina.